-- ✓ Two practical activities (15-minutes +/- 10% each) observed by the independent end-point assessor with verbal questioning permitted (on completion of the activity, within the allocated time) to clarify observed practices - ✓ One of the two practical activities must be a manual safety demonstration - ✓ Will include areas of the standard identified in Annex A - ✓ Independent end-point assessor will notify the apprentice of the two chosen practical activities during the initial planning meeting
+- ✓ Three practical activities (7-minutes + 10% each) observed by the independent assessor with verbal questioning permitted (on completion of the activity, within the allocated time) to clarify observed practices - ✓ The independent assessor has the discretion to increase the time of the three practical activities by up to 10% to allow the apprentice to complete their last task - One of the three practical activities must be a manual safety demonstration - ✓ Will include areas of the standard identified in Annex A - ✓ Independent assessor will notify the apprentice of the two chosen practical activities during the initial planning meeting

-The simulated observations will focus on two activities, a mandatory manual safety demonstration plus one from a suggested bank (organisational facilities permitted) available to the end-point assessor (see appendix 1) and will test behavioural, analytical and decision-making skills in a realistic setting.
+The simulated observations will focus on three activities, a mandatory manual safety demonstration plus two from a suggested bank (organisational facilities permitted) available to the independent assessor (see appendix 1) and will test behavioural, analytical and decision-making skills in a realistic setting.
 Where a specific simulated practical observation example is not part of the organisation's normal operation it should not be chosen.

 Simulated environments must succeed in recreating the atmosphere, conditions and pressures of the real situation.

 Any resources or equipment that would normally be in the work environment should be available and in working order for the observation.

-Apprentices will complete the required tasks in the allocated 15 minutes (+/-10%) for each observed practise, taking account of any organisational restrictions, legislation and regulations that would apply.
+Apprentices will complete the required tasks in the allocated 7 minutes for each observed practise, taking account of any organisational restrictions, legislation and regulations that would apply.
+The independent assessor has the discretion to increase the time of the three practical activities by up to 10% to allow the apprentice to complete their last answer.
 Only one apprentice will be observed at any time.